-We participate in many events in Washington State such as the Old Apple Tree Festival, and parades in Ridgefield, Hazel Dell, Hockinson, and the Veterans Day Parade in Vancouver, USA.
+We participate in many events in Washington State.
+We participate in parades in Ridgefield, Hazel Dell, Hockinson, and the Veterans Day Parade in Vancouver, USA.

 (Applicants must join EDGE&TA Inc. for insurance. $17.00 per person)